Last updated: 2 months

 The child smiled (unknown how often). | اِبْتَسِمَ الطِّفْلُ اِبْتِسامًا |

-The form فَعْلة is called اِسْم الْمَرّة and is a form of a مَصْدَر.
+The form فَعْلة is called اِسْم الْمَرّة (ism al-marra; noun of frequency or occurrence) and is a form of a مَصْدَر.
 You can recognize this form easily: It is the مَصْدَر plus a ة.
 The plural is built by the usual pattern for feminine nouns: ات.
 Since it has to be the object of a sentence, it has to be مَنْصُوب.

 You will find more examples and tricky situations in the book Arabic for Nerds.
-Notice that there are many other masdar forms as well that are a great and handy tool to express certain ideas nicely.
+Notice that there are many types of masdar forms as well that are a great and handy tool to express certain ideas nicely.